introdh/intro-dh2018-kristi-m/FinalGrant_MUKK.md

 ## I. List of Participants
-- **Project Director**: Kristi Mukk — Senior at the University of Richmond
+**Project Director**: Kristi Mukk: Senior at the University of Richmond majoring in Rhetoric & Communications

-- **Co-Director**: Dr. Lauren Tilton — Assistant Professor of Digital Humanities at the University of Richmond and Research Fellow at UR’s Digital Scholarship Lab
+**Co-Director**: Dr. Lauren Tilton: Assistant Professor of Digital Humanities at the University of Richmond and Research Fellow at UR’s Digital Scholarship Lab
+- Yale University, Ph.D., American Studies
+- Yale University, M.Phil., American Studies
+- Yale University, M.A., American Studies with a Concentration in Public Humanities
+- University of Virginia, B.A., American Studies

-- **Technical Support**: Justin M. Madron — GIS Project Manager & Analyst for the Digital Scholarship Lab at the University of Richmond
+**Technical Support**: Justin M. Madron: GIS Project Manager & Analyst for the Digital Scholarship Lab at the University of Richmond
+- Virginia Commonwealth University, M.A., Environmental Studies with a Focus in Geographical Information Systems and Technologies
+- West Virginia University, B.S., Landscape Architecture

-- **Advisory Board**: Dr. Nicole Maurantonio — Chair of the Department of Rhetoric & Communication Studies; Associate Professor of Rhetoric & Communication Studies and American Studies at the University of Richmond
+**Advisory Board**: Dr. Nicole Maurantonio: Chair of the Department of Rhetoric & Communication Studies; Associate Professor of Rhetoric & Communication Studies and American Studies at the University of Richmond
+- University of Pennsylvania, Ph.D., Communication and History
+- University of Virginia, B.A., Economics and History

-- **Advisory Board**: Dr. Edward L. Ayers — Tucker-Boatwright Professor of the Humanities and President Emeritus at the University of Richmond and Senior Research Fellow at UR’s Digital Scholarship Lab
+**Advisory Board**: Dr. Edward L. Ayers: Tucker-Boatwright Professor of the Humanities and President Emeritus at the University of Richmond and Senior Research Fellow at UR’s Digital Scholarship Lab
+- Yale University, Ph.D., American Studies
+- University of Tennessee, B.A., American Studies

 ## II.
 Narrative
 **A. Enhancing the Humanities**